 In short, the six of wands encourages our exuberance as we meet with support and accolades in our creative vision.
-We'll just want to be aware of potential diverging thoughts in our readings so we may steer our horse back to our ?true north? if the occassion merits.
+We’ll just want to be aware of potential diverging thoughts in our readings so we may return our horse back to our “true north” if the occasion merits.

 More symbolism parading in the six of wands Tarot card meaning:

-Featured on all the knight cards of the Tarot, the horse symbol meanings deal with strength, motion, action, and vitality.
+Horse: Featured on all the knight cards of the Tarot, the horse symbol meanings deal with strength, motion, action, and vitality.
 Linked in many ancient traditions with the four elements (each leg of the horse representing fire, water, earth, air) the horse is also a strong spiritual symbol and an emblem of incorporating all the elements to maintain an equal, powerful balance with all things in the universe.
-This is evident in the "either/or" nature of the knights.
-In a more mundane sense, the horse is predispositioned to have a charging nature.
+This is evident in the “either/or” nature of the knights.
+In a more mundane sense, the horse is pre-dispositioned to have a charging nature.
 In a reading, this gives us pause to consider where we are charging to and why.
-In the six of wands, we may also be "sitting on our high horse," placing pride too high on our list of priorities.
-Saddle up your awareness to other horses in the cards here.
+In the six of wands, we may also be “sitting on our high horse,” placing pride too high on our list of priorities.
+More about horse symbolism here.

-Typically wreaths of laurel are depicted on cards suggesting accomplishment or choosing high ideals over trivialities.
-Wreaths have long been a symbol of victory ever since the first ancient games upon mount Olympus where the victor was crowned in laurels (hence the term "resting on his laurels" comes when one relies on his/her credentials rather than further drive/action).
-A sweet smelling laurel wreath is also a symbol of protection, peace and purification and is associated with the god Apollo.
-It is a message that the favor of the Gods is upon us, and that we shall be the victor in this stage of our lives.
-Check out other wreaths in the cards here.
+Wreath: Typically wreaths of laurel are depicted on cards suggesting accomplishment or choosing high ideals over trivialities.
+Wreaths have long been a symbol of victory ever since the first ancient games upon mount Olympus where the victor was crowned in laurels (hence the term “resting on his laurels” comes when one relies on his/her credentials rather than further drive/action).
+A sweet-smelling laurel wreath is also a symbol of protection, peace, and purification and is associated with the god Apollo.
+It is a message that the favor of the Gods is upon us and that we shall be the victor in this stage of our lives.
+More about symbolic wreath meaning here.

-Only in certain deck versions (like the Morgan-Greer shown in the center of the card trio above), the symbolic meanings of armor deal with protection, preparation, and strength.
+Armor: Only in certain deck versions (like the Morgan-Greer shown in the center of the card trio above), the symbolic meanings of armor deal with protection, preparation, and strength.
 Most Tarot deck renditions depict all the knights in full armor (knights typically represents action and strength).
 The armor indicates a need to protect ourselves when engaging in activities referenced in a reading.
-See other armor gleaming in the cards.
+More about armor meaning in Tarot here.

 Questions to illuminate our understanding of the six of wands Tarot card meaning: